 All of our frames are laid out and cut by hand.
 Pencil marks are drawn on each piece of timber to show the crew where each cut is to be made.
 Every beam is oriented for strength and crown appearance (the best side is placed in the most visible location).

-Mike begins the cutting process by punching a mortise into a beam, but first, he double checked all of the layout person's marks for accuracy.
-He will do all of the notching and cut the beam to length.
+Cody begins the cutting process by punching a mortise into a beam.
+Next he will notch, drill and cut the beam to length.

-Mike uses a razor sharp chisel to precisely hone the end of a timber to the exact computer generated specifications.
+William uses a router to make accurate cuts on the end of a timber and match the computer generated specifications.

 Band Saw Mill